esmBot/esmBot/README.md

 [![Top.gg](https://top.gg/api/widget/429305856241172480.svg)](https://top.gg/bot/429305856241172480)

 ## Usage
-You can invite the bot to your server using this link: https://projectlounge.pw/invite
+~~You can invite the bot to your server using this link: https://projectlounge.pw/invite~~ **The main instance of the bot is currently disabled by Discord with no explanation.
+Please use a self-hosted instance.**

 A command list can be found [here](https://projectlounge.pw/esmBot/help.html).